Japanese asked to hunker down through Golden Week as virus numbers grow | The Japan Times

 Particularly during the holidays, the panel urged people to avoid crowded areas irrespective of whether they would be crossing prefectural borders and to refrain from returning to their homes if that would jeopardize the health of senior citizens, who are especially vulnerable to the virus.

-Top government officials held meetings Wednesday afternoon and evening, concerned about mass movement between prefectures — particularly during Golden Week — by people who have grown weary of self-restraint.
-That could lead to a surge of people visiting tourism spots and shopping malls, they fear, leading to a rising number of new infections.
+Top government officials held meetings Wednesday afternoon and evening amid concern about mass movement between prefectures — particularly during Golden Week — by people who have grown weary of self-restraint.
+That could lead to a surge of people visiting tourism spots and other places, causing, they fear, an increase in the number of new infections.

+While promoting more social distancing, the panel has also revised the guidelines for expectant mothers and how people should seek help and get tested when they suspect they may have the coronavirus.

+People who are experiencing pnemonia-like symptoms, the elderly, or those with pre-existing conditions should not wait to contact doctors to get tested, said Shigeru Omi, the vice chairman of the panel, during a Wednesday evening new conference.

+The panel also pressed governors to step up their efforts in sharing information in a quick manner, expanding testing capacity and prioritizing patients with serious conditions for immediate hospitalization while facilitating the temporary accommodation of those with mild symptoms in hotels or other facilities.

+In addition, the panel expressed its concern about discrimination against health care workers involved in the fight against COVID-19 and their family members.
+Prejudice against health care workers who treat coronavirus patients is causing some to leave the profession, disrupting a health care system already stretched too thin, Omi warned.

-The panel also made proposals to reduce congestion at parks and supermarkets, such as maintaining more distance at cashiers, Nishimura said.
+The panel also made proposals to reduce congestion at parks and supermarkets, such as maintaining more distance at cashiers.

 The number of daily confirmed cases nationwide was above 500 last week, whereas it has dipped to over 300 this week.
 More than two weeks have passed since Prime Minister Shinzo Abe declared a state of emergency covering seven prefectures ravaged by the virus.
 He extended the emergency declaration to the rest of the nation last week.